Suraj-Mohapatra/clojure-maven-project/README.md

 well-suited for creating Domain Specific Languages (DSLs).

 Gradle is powerful because it uses flexible DSLs written in Kotlin or Groovy that allows high customization over build scripts.

+Never judge me for these starter projects. write a good readme.